 • Abounded by Mother Nature,

-• precariously isolated from the urban cacophony of Kalimpong, though merely 25 KMs away,
+• precariously isolated from the urban cacophony of Kalimpong, though merely 25 km away,

-• on a backdrop of the ageless dark-green resolute pine trees and sparkling azure sky,
+• on a backdrop of ageless dark-green pine trees and sparkling azure sky,

-• which spectacularly rises at it’s a far horizon to a panorama of the Sleeping Buddha (another name of Mt.
-Kanchenjunga, 8584 Meters, the third highest peak of the world) on any clear day,
+• which spectacularly rises at its far horizon to a panorama of the Sleeping Buddha (another name for Mt.
+Kanchenjunga, 8,586 meters, the third highest peak in the world) on any clear day,

 • that is Sillery Gaon for you.